Japan–Qatar relations: Economic relations

 In 1996, Japan entered into an agreement with Qatar to import 6 million tonnes of LNG for the next 25 years.
 Qatar's first LNG shipment to Japan arrived at the beginning of 1997, marking the first LNG export in Qatar's history.
+This partnership positioned Japan as one of Qatar's key LNG markets, providing Japan with a critical energy source while supporting Qatar's economic growth.
+Over the decades, the relationship evolved into a broader interdependence, encompassing investment, energy security, and diplomatic cooperation.
+These dynamics reflect Japan’s strategy to mitigate energy vulnerabilities and diversify supply sources while maintaining strong economic ties with Qatar.